Paul A. Chase: World War II

-Later career
+Post-war political and judicial service

 In 1945, Chase was elected president of the Vermont Bar Association, and he completed the one-year term left vacant by the death of Leonard F. Wing.
 In January 1946 he was elected to the board of trustees of the Vermont Soldiers Home.
 In November 1946 Chase was the successful Republican nominee to represent Ludlow in the Vermont House of Representatives.

 Chase was serving in the legislature in April 1947 and was chairman of the House Judiciary Committee when he was appointed to the Vermont Public Service Commission.
 He was selected to serve as the commission's chairman, and held the post until September 1948, when he was appointed a judge on the Vermont Superior Court.
-He advanced through seniority to become the chief judge in 1952, and served on the court until 1953.
+He advanced through seniority to become the chief judge in March 1953, and served on the court until June 1953.

 In June 1953, Associate Justice Stephen S. Cushing resigned from the Vermont Supreme Court.
 Chase was appointed to the vacancy, in keeping with Vermont's tradition of promoting the chief judge of the Superior Court.
 In June 1956, news accounts indicated that Case and his wife were in ill health, and had gone to California to recuperate.
 Chase had not informed the governor or the chief justice of his location or the reasons for his absence, and the court's caseload backed up because Chase did not complete or submit the opinions assigned to him to author.
 As a result of Chase's absence, Chief Justice Olin M. Jeffords requested his resignation.
 Chase was initially resistant, and said he intended to return to work and seek appointment to a new two-year term in 1957.
 He later changed his mind, and he submitted his resignation in August 1956.
 He was succeeded on the court by James Stuart Holden.

 Awards

+In November 1945, Chase's World War II service was recognized with award of the Bronze Star Medal, which was presented by Leonard Wing.
 In 1953, Chase received the honorary degree of Master of Arts from Amherst College.